 IMR takes your safety and the security of the IMR team very seriously.
 However, we cannot and do not guarantee your safety; there are inherent risks to travel and participating on medical teams.

-- Chooses clinics location and our working partners with your safety first.
+- Chooses clinic locations and our working partners with your safety first.
 Our ground teams are experienced and professional.

 - Provides you with business cards that allows you to share a “safe” IMR email with the people you meet and make decisions about continued correspondence later.
 We ask that you don’t share your personal information with anyone.

 - Has established procedural protocols for your safety, including a buddy system.